lewagon/dotfiles/02-OOP/01-OO-Basics/TEACHERS.md

 end
 ```

-Ok that syntax is far more concise!

-Let's do the same for writers on color and brand
+This ruby syntax is far more convenient than righting all methods manually, right?
+Let's do the same adding writers on `@color` and `@brand`

 ```ruby
 class Car